StanJulia/CmdStan.jl/README.md

 Note 2: Additional work is needed on documentation.

-Note 3: Works with several other packages in the StanJulia organization, i.e. StanDataFrames.jl, StanMamba.jl and StanMCMCChain.
-StanMCMCChainExamples is under development.
+Note 3: Works with several other packages in the StanJulia organization, i.e. StanMCMCChainExamples is under development.

 Note 4: Tested on Julia v0.7.0 and Julia v1.0.0